 - Interviewing CDL teachers, parents, and administration about issues in Early Childhood Education

-- Class Project Requests should be submitted to the Associate Director at least one week prior to the starting date.
+- Class Project Requests should be submitted on-line by the instructor at least one week prior to the starting date.

 - If the class projects include photographing or videotaping, Request to Photograph and/or Videotape forms must be completed and submitted to the Associate Director at least three weeks prior to the starting date.